GluuFederation/docs-ce-prod/3.1.4/source/operation/logs.md

 ## Clearing Logs

 A new "clear-logs" feature was introduced in CE 3.1.4.
 This feature can be used to clear all log files with the extension `.log`, including system logs.
 Clear-logs can be helpful during troubleshooting, as well as research and development.
 We discourage its use in production systems if the logs are not backed-up.
+This feature is not yet supported on CentOS.
 More features are planned.
 Please consider this as work in progress.

 `# service gluu-server-3.1.4 clear-logs`